Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Introduction

-We identify the necessary low-rank structural assumptions that allow for computationally and statistically efficient learning, reducing the sample complexity bounds to scale only linearly in $|S|, |A|$ and \emph{polynomially} in $H$ (as opposed to exponential in $H$ in \cite{serl} or $|S||A|$ in the general tabular MDP setting).
-First, we show that there are additional complexities that arise from MDPs with long horizons; we provide an example where the optimal action-value function $Q^*$ is low rank, yet the error of policy evaluation for an optimal policy grows doubly exponentially in the horizon $H$ under a natural combination of matrix estimation and value iteration suggested in \cite{serl}.
-This error amplification in \emph{long horizons} illustrates that exploiting low rank structure in RL is significantly more involved than classical matrix estimation.
+{\bf Our Contributions.} We identify sufficient low-rank structural assumptions that allow for computationally and statistically efficient learning, reducing the sample complexity bounds to scale only linearly in $|S|, |A|$ and \emph{polynomially} in $H$ (as opposed to exponential in $H$ in \cite{serl} or $|S||A|$ in the general tabular MDP setting).
+First, we show that there are additional complexities that arise from MDPs with \emph{long horizons}; we provide an example where the optimal action-value function $Q^*$ is low rank, yet the learner must observe an exponential (in $H$) number of samples to learn a near optimal policy when exploiting the low-rank structure of $Q^*$.
+This lower bound illustrates that exploiting low rank structure in RL is significantly more involved than classical matrix estimation.
 We propose a new computationally simple model-free algorithm, referred to as Low Rank Monte Carlo Policy Iteration (LR-MCPI).
 Under the assumption that $Q^*$ is low rank, by additionally assuming a constant suboptimality gap, we prove that LR-MCPI achieves the desired sample complexity, avoiding the exponential error amplification in the horizon.
 Additionally we prove that LR-MCPI also achieves the desired sample complexity when all $\eps$-optimal policies $\pi$ have low rank $Q^{\pi}$ functions.
 Under the stronger assumption that the transition kernel and reward function have low rank, we show that the model-free algorithm in \cite{serl}, which we refer to as Low Rank Empirical Value Iteration (LR-EVI), also achieves the desired sample complexity.
-The following table summarizes our sample complexity bounds in their corresponding settings, and compares them with existing results from literature in the tabular finite-horizon MDP setting; here $d$ refers to the rank parameter.
+Table \ref{tbl:results} summarizes our sample complexity bounds in their corresponding settings, and compares them with existing results from literature in the tabular finite-horizon MDP setting; here $d$ refers to the rank parameter.\tablefootnote{The sample complexity bounds of Theorems \ref{thm:gap}, \ref{thm:qnolr}, and \ref{thm:tklr} presented in the table hide terms that are properties of the matrix, which are constant under common regularity assumptions (and will be discussed in later sections) and terms independent of $|S|$ or $|A|$.}

-We extend our results in the appendices to continuous space MDPs, approximately low-rank MDPs, and discounted infinite-horizon MDPs.
-In the continuous and discounted infinite-horizon settings, our algorithm learns near-optimal action-value functions in a sample-efficient manner.
-In the approximately low-rank setting, we show that our algorithm learns action-value functions with error $\eps + O(H^2\xi)$, where $\xi$ is the rank-$d$ approximation error, with an efficient number of samples.